Pork Potstickerswith sweet chili dipping sauce / Szechuan green beans

 - Make potsticker filling - Combine pork, ginger, garlic, salt, ground coriander, and cilantro.
 (Can be done up to 2 days ahead)

 - Form potstickers - Line a sheet pan with parchment or wax paper.
 (If making these ahead of time, dust the paper lightly with some flour to prevent the potstickers from sticking.)
 Watch this video to see how to wrap potstickers or use these instructions: Working with six wonton wrappers at a time, lay the wrappers out on a flat surface.
-Fill a small bowl with some water.
+Fill a small bowl with water.
 Use your fingertips to wet the edges of each wrapper and spoon 2 heaping teaspoons of filling into the center.
 Fold the wrapper over and pinch the edges tightly to seal.
 Place on prepared sheet pan.
 You can take an extra step and fold and pinch the sealed edges several times to create pleats (this is just decorative, but is fun to try!).
 If making these ahead of time, cover with plastic wrap and refrigerate.
 (Can be done 1 day ahead)

 - Heat a large nonstick pan with a tight-fitting lid over medium heat.
 Add oil (portion for the potstickers) and when it begins to shimmer, add potstickers in a single layer so that the edges are just barely touching (cook these in batches if they won’t all fit in one pan).
 Cook, uncovered, until bottoms are golden brown, ~3 minutes.